 The last watch on this list is the Megir Nautic 2-Tone.
 You might be surprised to find that, despite its name, this watch is not actually classified as a dive watch.
 In fact, it only has a 30-metre water resistance capacity, which means it is not suitable for any sort of watersports activities.
 This Megir watch, however, endorses style unlike any other in the Megir Chronograph collection.

 The Megir Nautic 2-Tone is housed in a 48mm stainless steel case, with brushed and polished rose gold surfaces.
 This is paired with a black rubber strap and a chunky black bezel with a well-brushed finish, which balances out the case’s softer rose gold hues.
 The dial, likewise, shows off a combination of rose gold and black.
 It flaunts a black backdrop with a pyramid design and gleaming rose gold hour indices.
 Aside from that, a compact date complication can also be found between the 4 and 5 o’clock markers, along with three chronograph sub-dials for the 60-second, 60-minute, and 24-hour counters.

 Megir watches may not have a great standing in the international watch market, but it cannot be denied that it still has a massive following across Asia.
-Its affordable pricing and wide variety of gorgeous designs offered are both major strengths which make this brand exceptionally appealing.
+Its affordable pricing and the wide variety of gorgeous designs offered are both major strengths that make this brand exceptionally appealing.

 All images courtesy of Megir.Featured image courtesy of Megir.